By Tony Attwood.

 And in that one simple line, “How can I explain?”
 Dylan speaks for his entire audience of the late 1960s who found themselves disenfranchised from communication with their parents, their university lecturers, their elders and betters, and even, perhaps worst of all, their contemporaries, to whom they could not explain their feelings.
 Johanna is not here, but the Visions of Johanna are all that remain.
 Somehow we knew how it should be, but we couldn’t express it properly, save for shouting at our parents, “YOU DON’T UNDERSTAND.”

-And perhaps it is that feeling that caused Dylan to take so many attempts to get the song just right for his approved LP version – which is why it is such a shame that in this version it is clear the bass guitarist in particular had no idea about the curious construction of the song, with its additional lines in the last verse adding to the sense of futility and frustration, for instead of building he simply cocks it up and plays the wrong notes.
+And perhaps it is that feeling that caused Dylan to take so many attempts to get the song just right for his approved LP version – which is why it is such a shame that in this version it is clear the bass guitarist in particular had no idea about the curious construction of the song, with its additional lines in the last verse adding to the sense of futility and frustration, for instead of building he simply screws it up and plays the wrong notes.
 I’ve had times in my life when that error makes the recording near impossible to listen to.
 Which is a shame because it is one of, it not the completely most favourite song of mine ever.
+Save perhaps for “Tell Ol Bill” which also gives us a world of atmosphere and ideas.
+“The river whispers in my ear” as opposed to “Ain’t it just like the night…”

-Those extra lines were seemingly added later in the recording process and subtle changes were made as time went by.
+But back to those extra lines; they were seemingly added later in the recording process and subtle changes were made as time went by.
 And we gain this song in which Dylan is writing about people who can’t express themselves, who don’t understand their own emotions and feelings, who are lost, existing in a mist, in a set of visions… Surely one of the hardest concepts to write about.

 It is one of the earliest “paintings” of Dylan, a set of lines that give us an atmospheric insight into these people’s worlds, as visual artists had been doing for centuries before.
 We don’t have to know what the visions are, or who is saying what or thinking what to whom.
 We just have to accept the totality of the picture.